A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Data and methodology

-\paragraph*{Pre-processing:} \begin{itemize} \item Due to model errors, models tend to drift away from the observation climate toward the model climatology as lead time increases \citep{Takaya2019}.
-It is thus important to calibrate extended-range forecasts.
-The model climatology can be estimated from the reforecasts, which are ``retrospective'' forecasts run with the same model than the forecast but in the past, while the observed climatology is derived from a reference data set (Sect.~\ref{ssec:reference} below).
-Then, calibration methods can be applied to statistically correct the forecasts.
-Here, we use the mean and variance adjustment (MVA, \citet{Leung1999,Manzanas2019}) method, following \citet{Goutham2022}.
+\paragraph*{Pre-processing:} \begin{itemize} \item Due to model errors, forecasts tend to drift away from the observed climate toward the model climatology as lead time increases \citep{Takaya2019}.
+Therefore, it is important to calibrate extended-range forecasts.
+The model climatology is estimated from reforecasts, which are ``retrospective'' forecasts run generated using the same model as the forecast but for past periods.
+The observed climatology is derived from a reference dataset (see Section~\ref{ssec:reference} below).
+Then, calibration methods are applied to statistically correct the forecasts.
+Here, we use the Mean and Variance Adjustment (MVA, \citet{Leung1999,Manzanas2019}) method, following \citet{Goutham2022}.
 To ensure a robust estimation of the climatology, we aggregate all forecasts initialized within a 15 days window, including the same calendar day as the forecast starting date and the previous 14 days\footnote{previous 15 days for KMA to better fit the frequency of its reforecasts} \citep{Manrique2020}.
 The observed climatology is computed on the same dates for consistency.